February 13, Reading 3 – Matthew 28

 “And Jesus cried out again with a loud voice and yielded up his spirit.”

-Look at what happens in response to this loud voice, this yielding – Strange events, happenings that cannot be explained through a mortal lens.
+Look at what happens in response to this voice, this yielding – Strange events, happenings that cannot be explained through a mortal lens.

-This is our King.
-He gave Himself up as a ransom for many, for us.
+Our King gave Himself up as a ransom for many, for us His people.

-* Dear God,
+* Dear God Above,

 Hallelujah!